RoyalNordics/RoyalNordics/UPDATES.md

   - Set explicit start command to `npx http-server ./build -c-1`
   - Configured proper routes for the web service
   - Used npx to ensure http-server runs correctly in the Render environment
+  - Fixed HTML syntax issues in the build process by updating the build script to use `cat` instead of `cp` for index.html
-- Deployment status: Pending verification at https://royalnordics.onrender.com
+- Deployment status: Working at https://royalnordics.onrender.com

 ## How to Use This File